Vistahm/cli-downloader/README.md

 ### Cancellation and Pause

 For canelling the download process all you have to do it just pressing `Ctrl + C`.

-For pausing, I tried to implement the `Ctrl + P` method but it didn't work because `SSL_read` is a blocking call and it does not natively support pausing.
-Although I managed make it somehow work by freezing the terminal, but the download process itself couldn't be stopped.

 ## Contributing